 Over the years I have used a number of apps for collecting field notes with my phone (in my case always an iPhone).
 Most of this has been to capture a geolocation for a photograph and enable me to store some quick notes.
 I will admit I still prefer a written notebook for longer notes.

-The two I like the most are FieldNotes (great name for a good app) which has a free version that can do most of what you want to do if you also take great notes.
-The second is Fulcrum - which requires a paid account.
+I like to use Airtable for collecting data – but you can’t use it offline.
+The second is Fulcrum – which requires a paid account.
 Fulcrum lets you set up all your own fields for data collection.
 This is great if you have a project that you want to collect specific data, like a well log etc.

 So what field note skills do you like to teach your students?
 Share in the comments below!